History of Japanese Americans

 Japanese American history is the history of Japanese Americans or the history of ethnic Japanese in the United States.
 People from Japan began immigrating to the U.S. in significant numbers following the political, cultural, and social changes stemming from the 1868 Meiji Restoration.
 Large-scale Japanese immigration started with immigration to Hawaii during the first year of the Meiji period in 1868.

 Japanese American history before World War II

 Immigration

-There is evidence to suggest that the first Japanese individual to land in North America was a young boy accompanying Franciscan friar, Martín Ignacio Loyola, in October 1587, on Loyola's second circumnavigation trip around the world.
+There is evidence to suggest that the first Japanese individual to land in North America was a young boy accompanying Franciscan friar, Martín Ignacio de Loyola, in October 1587, on Loyola's second circumnavigation trip around the world.
 Japanese castaway Oguri Jukichi was among the first Japanese citizens known to have reached present day California (1815), while Otokichi and two fellow castaways reached present day Washington state (1834).

-Japan emerged from isolation following Commodore Matthew Perry's expedition to Japan, where he successfully negotiated a treaty opening Japan to American trade.
+Japan emerged from isolation following Commodore Matthew Perry’s expedition to Japan, where he successfully negotiated a treaty opening Japan to American trade.
 Further developments included the start of direct shipping between San Francisco and Japan in 1855 and established official diplomatic relations in 1860.

+Early Labor Migration

+Historians have often portrayed the early Japanese labor migrations of the Meiji period as a national project and a heroic challenge by pioneers.
+However, recent research has revealed that many of these early journeys were accidental, unregulated, and initiated by foreign businessmen rather than the Japanese government or the immigrants themselves.
+These examples show that the origins of Japanese overseas migration were far more chaotic and full of contingency than the neat and tidy story that was later told.

+The first large-scale Japanese expedition occurred in 1868, when Yokohama-based American merchant Eugene Van Reed recruited and sent over 140 Japanese laborers to work on plantations in the Kingdom of Hawai'i.
+These men, known as the Gannenmono (first-year workers), are often remembered as the starting point of Japanese overseas labor.
+In the same year, Van Reed also arranged for the transport of 42 Japanese laborers to Guam, which was under Spanish rule rule.
+These efforts were carried out during the turbulent transition from the Tokugawa Shogunate to the Meiji government, and the new government in Tokyo was unaware that these laborers had been taken overseas.
+Some of the laborers were ultimately rescued by foreign ships and returned home.

+Another early example often celebrated in the history of Japanese immigration is the Wakamatsu Colony, established in EI Dorado County, California in 1869.
+Led by Dutch merchant Henry Schnell, this project is sometimes described as Japan’s first overseas colonial endeavor.
+However, the settlement quickly failed, and Schnell abandoned the Japanese participants, demonstrating how arbitrary and accidental the attempt was.
+Historical sources do not support the idea that they were originally from Aizu-Wakamatsu, as is often claimed.
+It is possible that they were persuaded or deceived into leaving Japan without formal procedures during the chaos of the Meiji Restoration.